Macri vows to win second term after Argentine peso crashes on primary results

 Fernandez said the market reactions were in response to Macri’s failures on the economy.

-“Markets react badly when they realise they were scammed.
+“Markets react badly when they realize they were scammed.
 We are living a fictitious economy and the government is not giving answers,” he said in a radio interview Monday morning.

 Voters were given a stark choice to stay the course of painful austerity measures under Macri or return to economic policies that are heavy on state involvement.